Our mission is to use science, technology and engineering to develop persistent curiosity and to show that knowledge is empowering.

 Iridescent Science Studio—890 Garrison Ave, Bronx NY 10474

 Join us this summer as we explore science, technology, engineering, and design in an interactive, hands-on manner—and use what we learn to invent new things!
-Students will be mentored by scientists, engineers, older students, and their peers throughout the summer, having lots of support in their explorations and inventions.
-Elementary and Middle School students will spend 4 weeks working on a variety of projects and topics.
-High School students will teach and mentor younger students, and have the chance to work on design projects of their own.
+Students will be mentored by scientists, engineers, older students, and their peers throughout the summer, having lots of support in their explorations.

-Students will work in small, mixed-age groups alongside high school students, scientists, engineers, and teachers.
-They will have support to pursue their wild ideas and crazy inventions as they grow comfortable with learning new and complex content, and immediately applying it in a creative way—a skill that translates to any pursuit.
+Campers will work in small, mixed-age groups alongside high school students and mentors.
+They will have support to pursue their wild ideas and crazy inventions as they grow comfortable with learning new content through use of the engineering design process.

 The four-week LA summer camp is open only to students from the Iridescent family of schools.
 Note that three of the sessions are full.